genesys-samples/Architect_IVR_Data-Actions/content/_index.md

 Lets start by putting ourselves in the shoes of the customer.
 We've had our account for years, we've updated it, we've made changes, we've opened cases and most importantly - **We've interacted with it because it is us**.
 Why does it feel like every time we interact with someone it's the first time they've ever heard of us?
 Clearly, I am just an account, I'm just a metric for them that they will report on later.

 Next lets set ourselves in the shoes of the provider - For anyone that has worked in a contact center as an agent, we **interact** with many customers every day, and the cause of their complaints are usually transparent to us, or out of our control.
 We answer a call, sometimes we don't know who's calling, but we authenticate them and attempt to fix their issue.
-The constant complaints of "I've already entered this into your phone system" are lost on us, we didn't build the phone system afterall and we're just here to help.
+The constant complaints of "I've already entered this into your phone system" are lost on us, we didn't build the phone system after all and we're just here to help.
 We have many disparate systems and the solution from leadership is to add more monitors and tabs to keep track of who we're talking to and when.

 The fact is, the issues for customers are echoed by the agents.
 The long hold time for a customer is derived by the long handle time of the agent.
 However, we can't look at the customer for hints as to why they're holding for so long, the emphasis immediately goes on the agent.